• LAUNCH YOUR DREAM

 in GET HEALTHY & FIT

-These are women focused on helping women and girls in poverty escape the sometimes life ending situations their circumstances and environment allow today.
+The “extraordinary women” are a group of women focused on helping women and girls in poverty escape the often life-ending situations their circumstances and the surrounding environment creates.

-Maria Eitel, CEO of the Nike Foundation, is starting her tale at the beginning of her eight-year journey to save the world’s girls.
-She is telling me about one 13-year-old in particular, the very one who inspired her to invent the Girl Effect, a global initiative that in less than a decade has created or supported groundbreaking programming and research that has put the often-terrifying needs of indigent girls in the toughest parts of the world on the global agenda.
+Maria Eitel, CEO of the Nike Foundation, is on a journey to save the world’s girls.
+In the Fast Company piece, she shares the story of the 13-year-old girl who is the inspiration behind her idea to invent the Girl Effect, a global initiative to support groundbreaking programming and research to place the needs of indigent girls in the toughest parts of the world on the global agenda.

 One heroic project at a time

-These women are involved in some intense opportunities.
-Their impact covers the breadth of education, health, human rights, youth, technology, leadership and much more.
-As always, The information provided by Fast Company lets us explore and get to know who is working on what in the world – and how we can help.
+The impact of these extraordinary women covers the breadth of education, health, human rights, youth, technology, leadership, and more.
+As always, the information provided by Fast Company lets you explore and get to know who is working on what in the world, and how you can help.

-One of the League is Sheryl Wudunn, Co-creator of Half the Sky.
-She is a veteran media and business executive that is transforming a book on human-rights abuses against women (coauthored with The New York Times’ Nicholas Kristof) into a movement that includes a social game, a clothing line, and a forthcoming PBS series.
+One of the League is Sheryl WuDunn, Co-creator of Half the Sky.
+She is a veteran media and business executive that is transforming a book on human rights abuses against women (coauthored with The New York Times’s Nicholas Kristof) into a movement that includes a social game, a clothing line, and a PBS series.

-I look to the League of Extraordinary Women to offer the ideas, inspiration and occasional kick in the butt to keep moving on my dream goals.
+I look to the League of Extraordinary Women to offer the ideas, and inspiration to keep moving on with my dream goals.

 Heather Montgomery